 C_SignRecover

-CK_DEFINE_FUNCTION(CK_RV, C_SignRecover)( CK_SESSION_HANDLE hSession, CK_BYTE_PTR pData, CK_ULONG ulDataLen, CK_BYTE_PTR pSignature, CK_ULONG_PTR pulSignatureLen );
+CK_DECLARE_FUNCTION(CK_RV, C_SignRecover)( CK_SESSION_HANDLE hSession, CK_BYTE_PTR pData, CK_ULONG ulDataLen, CK_BYTE_PTR pSignature, CK_ULONG_PTR pulSignatureLen );

 C_SignRecover signs data in a single operation, where the data can be recovered from the signature. hSession is the session’s handle; pData points to the data; uLDataLen is the length of the data; pSignature points to the location that receives the signature; pulSignatureLen points to the location that holds the length of the signature.